Wall crossing for K-moduli spaces of plane curves: Introduction

 \begin{theorem}[=Theorem \ref{thm:projectivity}] The K-moduli spaces $\oP_{d,c}^{\K}$ are projective when $d\in \{4,5,6\}$ with ample CM line bundles. \end{theorem}

-As a special case of \cite[Conjecture 1.1(c)]{CP18}, we conjecture that the CM line bundle is ample on $\oP_{d,c}^{\K}$ for all degrees and all coefficients (see Conjecture \ref{conj:cm-ample}).
+During the review process of this paper, we learned that the ampleness of CM line bundles on K-moduli spaces of log Fano pairs is proved in \cite{XZ19, LXZ21} using purely algebraic methods (see Remark \ref{rem:ps}).
+In particular, the CM line bundle is ample on $\oP_{d,c}^{\K}$ for all degrees and all coefficients (see Theorem \ref{thm:cm-ample}).

 The remainder of our paper is devoted to some further questions which will serve as motivation for our future work.
 For example, in Section \ref{sec:higherdegree} we discuss the second weighted blow-up for $d \geq 7$ (see Theorem \ref{thm:firstwalls}).
-Another consequence of our work is that the birational maps $\oP^\K_{d, c'} \dashrightarrow \oP^\K_{d, c}$ are birational contractions for $0 < c < c' < \frac{3}{d}$ when $d \in \{4,5,6\}$.
-If this is true for $d \geq 7$, assuming ampleness of the CM line bundle (Conjecture \ref{conj:cm-ample}), this would imply that the wall crossing of K-moduli spaces exhibit similar behavior to the Hassett-Keel program for $\overline{M}_g$ (see Theorem \ref{thm:hassetkeel}).
-In this direction, we show that the birational maps are birational contractions whenever $3 \mid d$ or $3 \nmid d$ and $d < 13$ (see Theorem \ref{thm:contraction}).
+Another consequence of our work is that the birational maps $\oP^\K_{d, c'} \dashrightarrow \oP^\K_{d, c}$ are birational contractions for $0 < c < c' < \frac{3}{d}$ whenever $3 \mid d$ or $d < 13$ (see Theorem \ref{thm:contraction}).
+If this is true for $3\nmid d$ and $d \geq 13$, then together with the ampleness of the CM line bundle (Theorem \ref{thm:cm-ample}), this would imply that the wall crossing of K-moduli spaces exhibit similar behavior to the Hassett-Keel program for $\overline{M}_g$ (see Theorem \ref{thm:hassetkeel}).

 We show in Theorem \ref{thm:comparison} that the only difference between the K-moduli space $\oP^{\K}_{d,\frac{3}{d}-\epsilon}$ and $\oP^{\rm H}_d$ are the maximally lc pairs in the K-moduli space, and the non-normal pairs in the Hacking moduli space.
 We conjecture that there is a proper good moduli space of log Calabi-Yau pairs, which relates to the K-moduli and Hacking moduli spaces via the following wall crossing.